 This simple internet traffic rerouting defends your data from external access as well as attacks such as these three:

 The oh-so-much more elaborate answer to ‘’How secure is a VPN’’ is – still plenty, but there’s more to explain.
 There are different levels of security offered by various VPN providers.
 The difference in safety usually depends on the features of a specific VPN.

 This is what you should expect from your VPN provider:

 - Robust RAM-only servers.
-When all VPN servers run on a volatile memory, any information that would usually be stored on a hard drive is immediately wiped off when the server is no longer on.
-That means much better security for the end-user.
+When all VPN servers run on volatile memory, any information that would usually be stored on a hard drive is immediately wiped when the server is no longer on.
+That means much better security for the end user;

 - Strict no-logs policy.
-When a VPN states that they operate on a strict no-logs policy, it means that they don’t collect your IP address, browsing history, used bandwidth, session information, network traffic, and connection timestamps.
+When a VPN provider says they adhere to a strict no-logs policy, that means they don’t collect your IP address, browsing history, used bandwidth, session information, network traffic, and connection timestamps;

 - Advanced VPN protocols.
-Make sure your VPN provider uses modern protocols to secure your internet connection.
+Make sure your VPN provider uses modern protocols to secure your internet traffic.
 The most secure VPN protocol is either IKEv2 or OpenVPN.
-You can usually choose which one fits your needs better.
+You can choose which one fits your needs better;

 - Private DNS & leak protection.
 Most likely, your DNS provider is your internet service provider.
-When they operate your DNS, they have access to your browsing history and can sell that information to third parties.
-Choose a VPN that offers private DNS on each server; this way, ensuring better security.
+When they operate your DNS, ISPs can access your browsing history and sell that information to third parties.
+Choose a VPN that offers private DNS on each server, thus ensuring better security;

 If technical features are not your thing, look for outside proof